bson/fat32/README.md

 usefulness of ChatGPT here was to just generate a code outline and structure - this is a huge timesaves.
 Cleaning it up and adding missing functionality was relatively simple.

+When relying on AI, the following needs to be kept in mind:

+* It's often not correct.
+It's important to read and understand the code it generates.

+* Shortcomings may not be obvious.
+These were numerous like this, for example, the summary PSINFO wasn't properly tracked (free cluster count, next free cluster) or written.

+* The code generates is very repetitive.
+In this project for exampe a lot of the file tree walking and directory iteration could be generalized, say with C++ lambdas.
+This is probably not worth the effort for this project though, but it's something to keep in mind.

+* Depending on where its associations come from, things change between prompts.
+Function names, parameter order, and parameters.
+This obviously reflects that it's using different source material.
+This needs cleaning up.

+* I worked incrementally, asking to add things as I went along.
+It tried to make suggestions for imprements - some of those were good and things I hadn't thought off, others out of scope.
+Such as defragmentation for it to become production-grade.

+* It often has no notion of things that are good engineering practice, like meaningful error codes, if none of its sources included this.
+You might have to add it yourself.